-TikTok was the fastest growing social media platform in 2019, with more than 110 million downloads in the US, contributing to the whopping 1.8B global downloads it now sees around the world.
+TikTok was the fastest growing social media platform in 2019, and continued it’s dominance in 2020 as the most downloaded app (according to App Annie).
 The teen and tween platform that started in China is tipping into the mainstream with big brands like ESPN, NIKE, and Chipotle just starting to jump on the platform.
-This is no longer just a place for Gen Z — you can find us there via @thewholewhale (follow for follow?)

 - Organic views can be quickly earned by content.
 Similar to the early days of Facebook and Instagram, which have now shifted to a pay-to-play ecosystem.